MistUnky/minebase/mods/permissions/permissions_api/README.md

 =============================
 See [license.txt](./license.txt) for license information.

-This mod registeres keys, which allow players to interact with spezific nodes owned by other players.
+This mod registers keys, which allow players to interact with spezific nodes owned by other players.
 A key needs to be bound to a specific node by punching that node with the key.